Adopting Dogs & Puppies

 We may need to do a check on your fences, and an interview process may be required for some of our animals.

 Prices begin at around $250 which includes vaccination, micro-chipping, worming and de-sexing for grown-up dogs.
-A bond of $300 is required for a puppy which will be refunded to you when you bring the puppy back for de-sexing.
+A desexing bond of a minimum of $300 is required for a puppy which will be refunded to you when you bring the puppy back for de-sexing.
 Ownership will not legally transfer to you until the puppy is returned for de-sexing.

 Please note that although our website is updated as soon as we adopt, there is a chance that the animal you may be interested in may have been adopted by the time you visit them on site, so the sooner you visit us, the sooner you may have a wonderful friend to take home with you.